 How Long Do Honey Bees Live?

 Honey bees (Apis mellifera) display fascinating differences in lifespan based on their roles within the hive.
-On average, the queen bee lives for 1 to 2 years, and worker bees have significantly shorter lifespans, averaging between 15 to 38 days in the summer months and extending to 150 to 200 days during winter.
-Research studying the aging process in honey bees has emphasized the role of external mortality factors, such as predation and weather conditions, alongside behavior, such as nursing and foraging, in determining the lifespan of worker bees.
+On average, the queen bee lives for 1 to 2 years, and worker bees have significantly shorter lifespans, averaging between 15 and 38 days in the summer months and extending to 150 to 200 days during winter.
+Research on the ageing process in honey bees has emphasised the role of external mortality factors, such as predation and weather conditions, alongside behavioural factors, including nursing and foraging, in determining the lifespan of worker bees.

 How is The Honey Bee Colony Structured?